SSL Passthrough Definition

 SSL passthrough passes HTTPS traffic to a backend server without decrypting the traffic on the load balancer.
 The data passes through fully encrypted, which precludes any layer 7 actions.
 Proxy SSL passthrough is the simplest way to configure SSL in a load balancer but is suitable only for smaller deployments.

 SSL offloading, also known as SSL termination, decrypts all HTTPS traffic on the load balancer.
 Layer 7 actions can be carried out and the data proceeds to the backend server as plain HTTP traffic.
 SSL offloading allows data to be inspected as it passes between the load balancer and server.
 It also reduces CPU demand on an application server by decrypting data in advance.
 SSL offloading is vulnerable to attack, however, as the data travels unencrypted between the load balancer and application server.

 Does Avi Offer SSL Passthrough?

 Yes.
-Avi Vantage fully supports SSL-encrypted HTTPS traffic by providing both SSL passthrough and SSL offloading as options.
-In general, Avi recommends SSL offloading or SSL termination, using Avi Vantage as the endpoint for SSL enables it to maintain full visibility into the traffic and also to apply advanced traffic steering, security, and acceleration features.
+Avi fully supports SSL-encrypted HTTPS traffic by providing both SSL passthrough and SSL offloading as options.
+In general, Avi recommends SSL offloading or SSL termination, using Avi as the endpoint for SSL enables it to maintain full visibility into the traffic and also to apply advanced traffic steering, security, and acceleration features.